 A number of Sports Scholarships are available to incoming & existing students.
 One application will suffice for all Scholarships.
-Please tick relevant box(s) for the Sports Scholarship(s) you wish to apply for when completing the UCC-Sports-Scholarship-Application-Form-2017/18 You may tick more than one box.
+Please tick relevant box(s) for the Sports Scholarship(s) you wish to apply for when completing the UCC Sports Scholarship Application Form 2019/20.

-Applications should be submitted on the prescribed form which shall be returned to the Department of Sport and Physical Activity (“DSPA”), Ferry Lodge, Mardyke Walk, Cork to arrive no later than Friday 30th June 2017.
+- Applications should be submitted by email on the prescribed form which shall be returned to the firstname.lastname@example.org to arrive no later than Friday 28th June 2019.

 3. General Criteria

-- 3.4 The sport has to be recognised by the Irish Sports Council.
+- The sport has to be recognised by Sport Ireland.

 4. Adjudication Process

-- 4.1 For Core Sports (GAA, Rugby, Soccer, Hockey and Rowing), applications shall be sent by the DSPA to the Development Officer of the relevant sport (“the relevant Assessor”)
+- For Core Sports (GAA, Hockey, Rugby and Soccer,), applications shall be sent by the DSPA to the Development Officer of the relevant sport (“the relevant Assessor”)

-- 4.2 For Non-Core Sports, applications shall be sent by the DSPA to the Head Coach for the relevant sport or, if there is no Head Coach, will be assessed by the Deputy Director of Sport & Physical Activity (“the relevant assessor”)
+- For the Individual Sport scholarship, applications will initially be shall be sent by the DSPA to the Head Coach for the relevant sport or, if there is no Head Coach, will be assessed by the Deputy Director of Sport & Physical Activity (“the relevant assessor”)

-- 4.3 The relevant Assessor shall recommend to the Director of Sport and Physical Activity (“DS”) a shortlist (“the shortlist”) in each sport for approval by the DS based on the calibre of the Applications in that sport.
+- The relevant Assessor shall recommend to the Panel a shortlist (“the shortlist”) in each sport for approval based the specific criteria for review of the Applications in that sport.

-- 4.4 The DS shall consider the recommended shortlist and, in consultation with the relevant Assessor, either approve the recommended shortlist or vary it as he/she sees fit.
+- The SRP shall consider the recommended shortlist and, in consultation with the relevant Assessor make a final recommendation on the proposed scholarship applications.

-- 4.7 All Applicants shall be notified of the outcome of their application as soon as practicable after the finalisation of the award list.
+- All Applicants shall be notified of the outcome of their application as soon as practicable after the finalization of the award list.

 - Awardees must successfully pass their academic year to be eligible to apply/reapply for the following year.
 (Academic progression)